 For tattoo and piercing, if liquid blood could be squeezed from a wipe it would be considered hazardous waste.
 Universal precautions refer to blood (fluid) and other bodily fluids, not mere wipes.
 If a bandage were squeezed and blood or semi-liquid blood was released, that would make the item Contaminated Waste requiring hazard waste disposal.

 Exposed means a specific eye, mouth, mucous membrane, non-intact skin or parenteral (piercing the skin barrier) contact with blood.
 Exposures are serious requiring specific remedial action.

-Contaminated refers to the presence or reasonably anticipated presence of blood or body fuids on an item or surface "Cross-Contaminated" is usually used to refer to anything that has come into contact with something contaminated.
+Contaminated refers to the presence or reasonably anticipated presence of blood or body fluids on an item or surface.
+"Cross-Contaminated" is usually used to refer to anything that has come into contact with something contaminated.

 Leaning on a tattoo with unprotected forearm not only increases your risk of blood contact but can possibly cause your skin flora to infect the client.